 We’ve all been in that meeting.

-You know, the one where you’re planning the upcoming year?
-Inevitably, the operating team wants to take on the closer-in, surer return programs — the low-hanging fruit.
+You know, the one where you’re planning the upcoming year and, inevitably, the operating team wants to take on programs with the highest chance of return — the low-hanging fruit.

 But as the senior leader in the room, your intuition is telling you to sponsor one of the projects that has more ‘hair’ on it.
-These breakout projects hold the promise of significantly increasing the value of your entire enterprise.
+Why?
+Because these breakout projects hold the promise of significantly increasing the value of your entire enterprise.
 Think Andy Grove deciding to get out of the memory business and into the microprocessor business — and Intel as we know it being born.
-You often find these projects in the Growth Zone, (for more tips on making the Growth Zone work for you, see the sidebar at right).
+You often find these projects in the Growth Zone, (for more tips on making the Growth Zone work for you, download the free ebook).

 For a project to be successful, you’ll need to answer these two questions:

 - How do you get the organization to embrace these higher risk programs?

 - Just as importantly, how do you get your top people to take part?

 It’s difficult to drag an organization out of its well-established groove.
 To do this, you’ll need a special tool.